 This home movie captures the Nelson family in their home.
 We especially love the footage of the baby investigating a Bolex movie camera.

 The Earl & Vera Fridley collection includes home movies documenting three generations of the Fridley family as they vacation, celebrate special events, and go about everyday life.
 The films date from the early 1940s through the 1980s.
-This home movie captures Bruce being welcomed home from military service by his brother, sister, and neighbor.
-Also […]
+This film features baby Claire at 20 months old as she plays in the front yard with her […]

 The Earl & Vera Fridley collection includes home movies documenting three generations of the Fridley family as they vacation, celebrate special events, and go about everyday life.
 The films date from the early 1940s through the 1980s.
-In this footage, Claire, her children, and other friends and family play with pet lion cubs in the […]
+This home movie documents two of the family’s ranch trips.
+The first trip to Maudie Carter’s Ranch near […]